AbelCP-Design/clear-picture-sa-framework/src/sa-principles/dailymomentssa.md

   </div>

   <p style="margin-top: 15px; margin-bottom: 15px; max-width: 1000px; text-align: justify; text-justify: inter-word;">
-    Andon displays act as a <strong>Common Operating Picture (COP)</strong>—a real-time overview that helps operators, engineers, and supervisors see the same situation at once.
-They reveal which stations are stopped, which are producing, and where attention is needed, discouraging attentional narrowing and fostering shared awareness across the team.
+    Andon displays serve as <strong>central overview displays</strong> that support <strong>Global Situation Awareness</strong>—providing a visible, real-time summary of the process that keeps all roles aligned.
+They reveal which stations are running or stopped, where attention is needed, and help discourage attentional narrowing by keeping the “big picture” visible at all times.
   </p>

   <p style="margin-bottom: 0px; max-width: 1000px; text-align: justify; text-justify: inter-word;">
-    <strong>→ Imagine if digital dashboards did the same: maintaining a persistent, shared “big picture”
+    <strong>→ Imagine if digital dashboards did the same: maintaining a persistent, high-level view that helps teams
-    that keeps every team member oriented—without having to ask what’s happening elsewhere.</strong>
+    quickly determine which goals need attention first — and anticipate what’s likely to happen next.</strong>
   </p>
 </div>

 </div>
 </div>